Jupiter

 The outer atmosphere is divided into a series of latitudinal bands, with turbulence and storms along their interacting boundaries; the most obvious result of this is the Great Red Spot, a giant storm that has been recorded since 1831.

-Because of its rapid rotation rate, one turn in ten hours, Jupiter is an oblate spheroid; it has a slight but noticeable 6.5% (Note: 100 x (equatorial radius- polar radius)/(equatorial radius) = 100 x (71492-66854)/71492 = 6.487%.) bulge around the equator compared to its poles.
+Because of Jupiter's rapid rotation rate, one turn in ten hours, the shape of the planet is an oblate spheroid; the radius to the equator is about 7% larger than the radius to its poles.
 Its internal structure is believed to consist of an outer mantle of fluid metallic hydrogen and a diffuse inner core of denser material.
 The ongoing contraction of Jupiter's interior generates more heat than the planet receives from the Sun.
 Jupiter's magnetic field is the strongest and second-largest contiguous structure in the Solar System, generated by eddy currents within the fluid, metallic hydrogen core.
 The solar wind interacts with the magnetosphere, extending it outward and affecting Jupiter's orbit.

-At least 97 moons orbit the planet; the four largest moons—Io, Europa, Ganymede, and Callisto—orbit within the magnetosphere and are visible with common binoculars.
+At least 115 moons orbit the planet; the four largest moons—Io, Europa, Ganymede, and Callisto—orbit within the magnetosphere and are visible with common binoculars.
 Ganymede, the largest of the four, is larger than the planet Mercury.
 Jupiter is surrounded by a faint system of planetary rings.
 The rings of Jupiter consist mainly of dust and have three main segments: an inner torus of particles known as the halo, a relatively bright main ring, and an outer gossamer ring.
 The rings have a reddish colour in visible and near-infrared light.
 The age of the ring system is unknown, possibly dating back to Jupiter's formation.
 Since 1973, Jupiter has been visited by nine robotic probes: seven flybys and two dedicated orbiters (with two more en route).
 Jupiter-like exoplanets have also been found in other planetary systems.